Broadband speeds are measured in Mbps (megabits per second)

 What are “up to” speeds and why do we use this term?

 Broadband Providers use the term ‘up to’ when selling broadband products.
 This is because the broadband speeds achievable will depend on a number of factors including the broadband connection type installed, the modem/router technical capabilities, whether your devices are directly connected to the modem via network cable or connected via WiFi.
 Additionally, your internal network and customer devices will affect speeds achievable.

 How do I know what speeds I will receive?

-When you contact our sales team directly they will be able to provide you with the actual speeds your line is capable of, all we will need is your Eircode or existing landline or UAN number.
+When you contact our sales team directly on Freephone 1800 285828 they will estimate the maximum speeds achievable based on the broadband connection type available at your address.
+You simply need to provide us with your Eircode or existing landline or UAN number.

 When ordering one of our Metro wireless or Satellite broadband services we can only advise of the up to speeds as we cannot determine what your actual speeds will be until installation.
 Metro products offer speeds up to 30Mbps.
 Satellite products offer speeds up to 20Mbps.